 - All PA faculty are licensed professionals who remain clinically active.

 Thirty seats are offered at the Meridian campus and 30 seats are offered at the Pocatello campus.
-The program has entered a partnership with the College of Idaho located in Caldwell, Idaho.
-Beginning Fall 2014 this partnership adds an additional 12 seats for a total class size of 72.
+The partnership with The College of Idaho located in Caldwell, Idaho, adds an additional 12 seats for a total class size of 72.

 Application to the program is through the Central Application Service for Physician Assistants (CASPA).